tbensky/selenium-peoplesoft/README.md

 ## Log-in first

-I cannot find a way of having Selenium "take over" a web browser session that I may have started by hand.
+I don't think there's a way of having Selenium "take over" a web browser session that I may have started by hand.
 So I have to log on to my enterprise first, but that's OK, it's good warm-up for things to come.
 So my code started like this:

 ```python
 from selenium import webdriver